 Are there mummies in the Grand Egyptian Museum?

 Yes!
-The Grand Egyptian Museum (GEM) will house an extensive collection of mummies, including some of the most famous and historically significant pharaohs of ancient Egypt.
+The Grand Egyptian Museum (GEM) houses an extensive collection of mummies, including some of the most famous and historically significant pharaohs of ancient Egypt.
 Among the highlights:

 - Pharaoh Ramses II: Known as one of Egypt’s greatest rulers, his mummy is remarkably well-preserved and offers a glimpse into royal burial practices.